dimitrifontaine/selfoss-mac-client/README.md

 # selfoss-mac-client
-A mac client for selfoss - version 1.19
+A mac client for selfoss - version 1.20

+!!! some problems since El Capitan  !!!
+(help welcome, i don't have time)

 Localizations :
 English, French, German (by Benedikt Hopmann).